Wojciech Giertych: Biography

 He was appointed theologian of the Papal Household on 1 December 2005 by Pope Benedict XVI.
 This post, which since the Middle Ages has most often been held by Dominicans, is tasked with providing advice to the pope on theological issues, as well as checking papal texts for theological clarity.
 Giertych also serves on the Pontifical Committee for International Eucharistic Congresses and as a consultant to the Congregation for the Doctrine of the Faith, the International Theological Commission, and the Congregation for the Causes of Saints.

-Giertych speaks Polish, English, French, Italian, Spanish, German, Russian and Latin.
+Giertych speaks Polish, English, French, Italian, Spanish, Russian and Latin.